kulasbart/ECG-processing_HRV/readme.md

 # ECG Signal Processing & HRV analysis

-Guide to the basics of working with ECG signals, R-R peak detection, fitting functions
+Guide to the basics of signal processing and analysis with raw ECG:
+- data transforms
+- R-R peak detection
+- fitting functions
+- time & frequency domain metrics

-Also provided are metrics for time-series ECG data, including heart rate variability periodogram analysis using welch's method
+Provide a few metrics for looking at trends in time-series ECG data, including heart rate variability periodogram analysis using welch's method

 # BRS-regression